Villa Paradiso

 Baie de Taco Bay (3) • Humboldt Park • Baracoa Cuba

-At some point doing the 2 hours ride, the boat goes in depth into the dense mangroves surrounding the bay and you’ll be able to watch different kinds of birds.
+At some point doing the 2 hours ride, the boat goes in depth into the dense mangroves surrounding the bay and you’ll be able to watch different kinds of waterbirds.

 Baie de Taco Bay (4) • Parque Humboldt Park • Baracoa Cuba